dnth/vl-hf-annotation-converter/README.md

 ```

-See the progerss on tensorboard:
+See the training progress on Tensorboard:

 ```bash
 tensorboard --logdir="autotrain-detr-resnet-50"